NagaKartheekReddy/FeatureRequestApp/README.md

 	6.Product Area: A selection list of product areas (use 'Policies', 'Billing', 'Claims', 'Reports') •Product Area [String Type] field display list of four options 'Policies', 'Billing', 'Claims', 'Reports' (using html ‘select’ and ‘options’ type attributes) and user can select any one of Product Area.
 		•Product Area is a mandatory field.
-    	At the End of page a reference link for 'List of Feature Requests' is present to navigate to FeatureRequestDetails Page
 # Feature Request Application Details Page:
-	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000 /FeatureRequestDeatils’ where all the feature request details are reflected in a table [built with jQuery data Table] which will have Sorting and Searching
+	Entering all values and on clicking ‘Submit’ it will navigate to details page at url ‘http://127.0.0.1:5000 /table’ where all the feature request details are reflected in a table [built with jQuery data Table] which will have Sorting and Searching
 # Application Details:
 	The following are requirements on the tech stack.
 This stack demonstrates mastery of tools our team favors.
-	•OS: Windows/Linux
+	•OS: Windows
-	•Server Side Scripting: Python (3.6.4)
+	•Server Side Scripting: Python (3.6.5)
 	•Server Framework: Flask (0.12.2)
 	•SqlAlchemy (1.2.2): Solution Options for Reprioritization
 		1.SQL ORM: This has been implemented-ORM tools provide an object oriented query language.
 This allows application